 - "I can almost taste your dandruff as I reach out for your face and I STRIKE!", which abruptly closes the "someone creepy is following you on the street late at night" narrative "The Prey".

-- Not to mention the screeching, coughing fit at the end of "Chemical Warfare", which depicts rich people at a country club getting gassed to death.
+- Not to mention the screeching, coughing fit near the end of "Chemical Warfare", which depicts rich people at a country club getting gassed to death.

 - Or the puking into the toilet bowl at the end of "Too Drunk to Fuck".